Kelechi-Okorie/alx-low_level_programming/0x05-pointers_arrays_strings/README.md

-File 4-print_rev.c - A program that prints a string, in reverse File 5-rev_string.c - A program that reserves a string File 6-puts3.c - A program that prints every other character of a string
+File 4-print_rev.c - A program that prints a string, in reverse File 5-rev_string.c - A program that reserves a string File 6-puts3.c - A program that prints every other character of a string File 7-puts_half.c - A program that prints half a string